broCapang/CTF/README.md

 # CTF

-Collection of CTFs I had played
+Collection of CTFs I had played (idk which one i manage to solve or not)